john-k-walton/Prologue-Oscillators/README.md

 time to work on documenatation and use tips.... for now, these models are complete. read the rest of this README for back ground.

-for best experience, new creating a new preset with a user oscillato that implements bipolar params; please initialize new params immediately by increamenting and decreementing each param by one - the first time through the menu's - then they won't be -100 them next time you see them, and have to crank them up to zero - this is a Logue 'feature'.
+for best experience, new creating a new preset with a user oscillator that implements bipolar params; please initialize new params immediately by increamenting and decreementing each param by one - the first time through the menu's - then they won't be -100 them next time you see them, and have to crank them up to zero - this is a Logue 'feature'.

 also, don't expect every sound to be pleasant at first! it's like having a modular inside your polysynth. the control schemas with KT work very well for delicate layered voicing.